Tiiita/TUtils/README.md

 In this project are some classes, annotations, etc. that people need to code faster.
 Add this repository as a dependency to get access to all these helpers in your own code.
+Here are also some minecraft related stuff such as item builder or etc.

 Maven:
 ```xml